nexoslabs/.github/.github/SECURITY.md

 ## 📌 Supported Versions

-We actively maintain and support the following versions of Nexos Creation:
+We actively maintain and support the following versions of Nexos Labs:

 | Version        | Supported            |
 | -------------- | -------------------- |